jm1021/churchofjesuschrist/_posts/2025-05-03-law_to_ohio.md

     // JSON Data for Sections
     const sectionsData = [
         {
-            title: "📖 The Law Begins with Preaching",
+            title: "📖 The Law Begins with Preaching: Obedience, Sacrifice, and the Gospel",
             scriptures: [
-                "“Ye shall go forth in the power of my Spirit... two by two” (D&C 42:6)", "“It shall not be given to any one to go forth to preach... except he be ordained by some one who has authority” (D&C 42:11)"
+                "“Ye shall go forth in the power of my Spirit... two by two” (D&C 42:6)", "“It shall not be given to any one to go forth to preach... except he be ordained by some one who has authority” (D&C 42:11)", "“Teach the principles of my gospel... as directed by the Spirit” (D&C 42:12–13)", "“The Spirit shall be given by the prayer of faith; if ye receive not the Spirit ye shall not teach” (D&C 42:14)"
             ],
-            description: "This begins with a missionary effort and personal preparation.
-We share the gospel out of love, and the promise is that those who receive it will be gathered to Zion.",
+            description: "Teaching the gospel requires the Spirit.
+Those who teach must be called, ordained, and led by the Holy Ghost.
+The scriptures are the law and standard by which we teach and live.",
-            reflectionPlaceholder: "How do I prepare to teach or testify to others?"
+            reflectionPlaceholder: "How do I prepare to teach or testify to others?
+How do I let the spirit guide me?"
         },
         {
-            title: "👩‍⚖️ The Law and the Bishop",
-            scriptures: [
-                "“He shall be appointed... to be a bishop unto the church” (D&C 42:10)", "“They shall be laid before the bishop... to administer to the poor and the needy” (D&C 42:31–34)" ],
-            description: "Priesthood authority is critical in administering the law.
-The bishop becomes the steward over consecrated offerings and the needs of the poor, ensuring fairness and spiritual welfare.",
-            reflectionPlaceholder: "How does the role of a bishop shape our community care?"
-        },
-        {
-            title: "🤝 The Law of Consecration",
-            scriptures: [
-                "“Remember the poor... with a covenant and a deed which cannot be broken” (D&C 42:30)", "“Every man shall be made accountable unto me, a steward over his own property” (D&C 42:32)" ],
-            description: "This law is more than tithing—it’s a full-hearted offering of ourselves to build Zion.
-Each gives according to their ability and receives according to their needs.
-The bishop is a judge in Israel.",
-            reflectionPlaceholder: "What would living the law of consecration look like today?"
-        },
-        {
-            title: "🛡️ The Law of Protection",
+            title: "🛡️ The Law of Obedience: Chasity",
             scriptures: [
                 "“Thou shalt not kill... he shall not have forgiveness” (D&C 42:18)", "“Thou shalt not steal... lie... commit adultery... speak evil” (D&C 42:20–27)",